 These past couple of months have been tough, really tough.
-My tenacious spirit has been stretched beyond my limits.
-I've been knocked down, defeated, and I've even felt depressed at times, which is just not me.
+My tenacious spirit has been stretched beyond limits.
+I've been knocked down, defeated, and even depressed at times (which is just not me).
 And while I wouldn't invite such troubles into my life, they've managed to slip through an open door without my consent.
 My human frailty has risen to the top like cream and it's spilling over into every area of my life.

 Last week, I was on needles and pins.
 After my biopsy, it was time to drive back from CA to Oregon for a quiet reprieve.
 I've always found comfort in familiarity.
-My surroundings bring me a sense of peace, and my cushy bed and pillow provide a pretty cozy resting place too.
-Southern Oregon has become my nature retreat and I feel pretty blessed to live in the Pacific Northwest.
+My surroundings provide a sense of peace, and my cushy bed and pillow offer a cozy resting place too.
+Southern Oregon has become my retreat and I feel blessed to live in the Pacific Northwest.

 Then, a young gal entered the store.
 She was immediately greeted with the same question...
 'Where have you been?'
 I knew instantly that she was a regular too.
 I eavesdropped a little as she told an all too familiar story...
 She was recently diagnosed with breast cancer and she just had a radical mastectomy of both breasts.
 She said, 'I'm 38 years old and I'm lucky to be alive.'

-Human frailty has a funny way of stretching us beyond our limits and teaching us how to relate to each other in the midst of crisis.
+Human frailty has a funny way of stretching us beyond our limits and teaching us how to relate to others in the midst of crisis.
 Hugs and laughter can go a long way in healing the mind, body and spirit.
 Perhaps that was my needles and pins lesson.
 Today, my Doctor called and said my tumors are benign.
-I'm feeling pretty damn lucky to be alive!
+I'm feeling pretty damn lucky too!